SamKelson/samkelson.github.io/src/projects/guitar_buddy.md

 Learning to play the guitar can be a challenging and frustrating experience, especially for beginners and individuals with hand disabilities.
 To address these challenges, we introduce **Guitar Buddy**—an assistive device designed to make learning the guitar more accessible and enjoyable for everyone.

 ## 🛠️ Getting Started: How to Use Guitar Buddy

 Welcome to the Guitar Buddy open-source guide!
 This section will help you set up and start using your device.

+Guitar Buddy is designed to address a key challenge for beginner players and individuals with limited finger strength or mobility: pressing down guitar strings accurately and comfortably.
+While the total force required to press a guitar string hasn’t changed, Guitar Buddy spreads that force across a large, pressable button.
+This makes fretting significantly easier and more accessible.

+To verify its effectiveness, we conducted testing with users of varying experience levels and physical capabilities.
+All testers reported increased ease in forming chords and reduced hand fatigue, confirming that the device meaningfully improves the guitar learning experience.

 **Time Required:** ~1 hour
 **Difficulty:** Moderate